ecmwf/earthkit-data/docs/guide/sources.rst

   :param int batch_size: used when ``stream=True`` and ``group_by`` is unset.
 It defines how many GRIB messages are consumed from the stream and kept in memory at a time. ``batch_size=0`` means all the data is read straight to memory.
 For details see :ref:`stream source <data-sources-stream>`.
   :param group_by: used when ``stream=True`` and can specify one or more metadata keys to control how GRIB messages are read from the stream.
 For details see :ref:`stream source <data-sources-stream>`.
   :type group_by: str, list of str
-  :param dict **kwargs: other keyword arguments specifying the request
+  :param dict **kwargs: other keyword arguments, these can include options passed to the polytope-client_

   The following example retrieves GRIB data from the "ecmwf-mars" polytope collection: